-SAN DIEGO - After finding that the manager of a nightclub development company fraudulently induced an investor into investing money for the development of a new club, a California federal judge on Aug.
-7 refused to dismiss the investor's claims for violation of California's unfair competition law (UCL) and securities fraud (Matthias Mueller v.
-San Diego Entertainment Partners LLC, et al., No. 16cv2997, S.D.
-Calif., 2017 U.S. Dist.
-LEXIS 77643).
+SAN DIEGO - After finding that the question of whether a retailer's price tags on shoes are misleading is a question of fact not appropriate for a motion to dismiss, a California federal judge on Jan.
+25 refused to dismiss a purchaser's claims for violation of California's unfair competition law (UCL) and other causes of action against it (Brittany Covell v.
+Nine West Holdings Inc., No. 3:17-cv-01371, S.D.
+Calif., 2018 U.S. Dist.
+LEXIS 12437).

 SAN FRANCISCO - A patent dispute over noninvasive prenatal testing (NIPT) ended in an infringement verdict Jan.
 25 in a California federal court (Illumina Inc. v.
 Ariosa Diagnostics Inc., No. 12-5501, N.D.
 Calif.).